 Male time allocations The main results, and all the aforementioned robustness checks, show an increase in the budget share of adult male clothing.
 This reallocation of household expenditure can reflect a shift of intra-household bargaining power toward men, which I discuss in section 5.
 But an alternative explanation could be that households are responding to the increase in homicide rates with an increase in male labor supply, or simply the time men spend outside the household, and they might need to spend more resources on male clothing.
 Using the MxFLS survey, Velasquez (2019) documents no effects on working hours either among self-employed or wage-employed men.
-Also, no statistically significant evidence exists that crime affected men's labor supply within this paper's analytical sample (Table B21).
-In addition, the MxFLS also includes a time-use module that asked how many hours respondents spent in a series of activities during the last week, and no evidence suggests the change in crime affected the hours men spent participating in sports, cultural, or entertainment activities outside the household (Table B22).
+Also, no statistically significant evidence exists that crime affected men's labor supply within this paper's analytical sample (Table B22).
+In addition, the MxFLS also includes a time-use module that asked how many hours respondents spent in a series of activities during the last week, and no evidence suggests the change in crime affected the hours men spent participating in other activities outside the household (Table B23).

 Households' standards of living The negative effects on the expenditure shares on food and other necessities along with the positive effect of homicides on the shares spent on luxury goods could also raise concerns about the possibility of homicides reflecting an increase in households' total resources, not fully captured by controlling for total expenditure.
-The empirical evidence to date has, in fact, documented the opposite (Velasquez 2019).
+The empirical evidence to date has, in fact, documented the opposite (Balmori de la Miyar 2016; Gorrin, Morales, and Ricca 2019).
 Still, we may worry that households might be positively benefiting from the increase in illicit activities in their communities.
 In this case, self-reported income data may suffer from (under)reporting bias.
-The use of consumption data as opposed to self-reported income already largely alleviates these concerns and, as shown in Table 3, there were no effects of the increase in crime either on non-durable or durable consumption.
-In addition, there is no evidence of the increase in violence affecting households' labor earnings within this paper's sample (Table B23).
+The use of consumption data as opposed to self-reported income already largely alleviates these concerns and, as shown in Table 2, there were no effects of the increase in crime either on non-durable or durable consumption.
+In addition, there is no evidence of the increase in violence affecting households' labor earnings within this paper's sample (Table B24).

-Home production and gifts The budget shares are calculated including consumption that the household purchased, received as a gift or payment, or obtained from its crops, animals, or businesses.
+Home production and the survey interview process The budget shares are calculated including consumption that the household purchased, received as a gift or payment, or obtained from its crops, animals, or businesses.
 A concern could be that the increase in homicides could have affected informal trading markets, gifts and transfers, or the type of home production households engage in.
-But, splitting the budget shares shows it is the household purchases that drive the results (Table B24).

-Survey interview process We may also worry the increase in crime affected which household member completed the survey if men and women have different recall bias for different goods or if they hide expenditures from each other that they are otherwise willing to report to the enumerators.
-The Engel-curve results are robust to limiting the sample to households in which the person who fills the consumption survey is the same across survey waves, despite a loss in precision given the smaller sample size (Table B25).
-There is also no evidence of the increase in crime affecting who is present at the time of the interview in case we worry about differential bystander effects (Table B26).
+But, splitting the budget shares shows it is the household purchases that drive the results (Table B25).
+We may also worry the increase in crime affected which household member completed the survey if men and women have different recall bias for different goods or if they hide expenditures from each other that they are otherwise willing to report to the enumerators.15 The Engel-curve results are robust to limiting the sample to households in which the person who fills the consumption survey is the same across waves (Table B26).
+There is also no evidence that crime affected who is present at the time of the interview in case we worry about bystander effects (Table B27).